-Below those symbols you’ll see a timetable for the relevant trams, giving the names of the stops on the line, the time it takes to reach stops further along the line and the intervals between trams for various periods of the day.
+Below those symbols you have timetables for the relevant trams and/or buses, giving the names of the stops on the line, the time it takes to reach each of these stops, and the intervals between trams/buses for various periods of the day.

-In this case, the 43 tram goes to Schottentor.
+In this case, you can see that the 43 tram goes to Schottentor as its final destination.
 The U symbol tells you there is a subway (U-Bahn) at Schottentor.
 (The N43 is the nighttime version of the 43.)

 One further sign at a stop is the electronic display providing up-to-date timetable information.
 Like this: